JeremyRaj/Name-Sorter/README.md

 Given a set of names, the app orders the set first by last name, then by any given names the person may have.
 A name must have at least 1 given name and may have up to 3 given names.

 # Getting Started
-Download the artifacts from a successful [Build](https://dev.azure.com/jeremyjayaraj/name-sorter/_build?definitionId=1)
+Download the artifacts from a successful [Build](https://dev.azure.com/jeremyjayaraj/name-sorter/_build?definitionId=1) drop folder.

 ![Screenshot](readmeimages/artifacts.png)